On July 8, Charlottesville police officers responded to a citizen report of a man lying down drunk on the street outside CVS on the Downtown Mall.

 Officers that are determined to be neither guilty nor innocent do not face disciplinary action.

 Of all Harassment allegations since 2017, only two were sustained.
-Of those two, the name(s) of the officer(s) involved and the punishment they faced was not released publicly.
+Of those two, the name(s) of the officer(s) involved, and the punishment they faced was not released publicly.
 Whether the officers were fired, placed on administrative leave, or put on desk duty for a period of time is not public information.

-As it stands, the only publicly available information about Charlottesville Police Department’s’ internal investigations include: the case number, the date received, the date closed, the allegation, and the determination of the Internal Affairs Unit’s investigation.
+As it stands, the only publicly available information about Charlottesville Police Department’s’ internal investigations includes the case number, the date received, the date closed, the allegation, and the determination of the Internal Affairs Unit’s investigation.
 The public is not privy to the officers’ names, the circumstances of the case, nor the disciplinary action the officer may or may not have received.

 In addition, since 2018, Charlottesville PD has released Use of Force data to the public via their website.
 There has only been one instance of deadly force since 2018 where a shootout was occurring between an officer and a suspect, the suspect shot the officer, and the officer returned fire.